MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/suggested-skills.md

 - Learn how to secure resources using policy, role-based access control, and other Azure services by viewing [Implement resource management security in Azure](/learn/paths/implement-resource-mgmt-security).

-- [Monitoring Microsoft Azure Resources and Workloads](https://app.pluralsight.com/library/courses/microsoft-azure-resources-workloads-monitoring-update/table-of-contents) helps you learn how to use Azure monitoring tools to monitor Azure network resources as well as resources located on-premises.
+- [Monitoring Microsoft Azure Resources and Workloads](https://www.pluralsight.com/courses/microsoft-azure-resources-workloads-monitoring-update) helps you learn how to use Azure monitoring tools to monitor Azure network resources as well as resources located on-premises.

+- Learn about planning and designing your monitoring deployments at-scale and automating actions by viewing [Azure Monitor best practices and recommendations](https://www.youtube.com/watch?v=IWkqqahX_Ck&list=PLLasX02E8BPCDMuesOy2C0_TMFsoZWe_0&index=6).

 ## Infrastructure monitoring